What Homeowners Need to Know About New HVAC Refrigerant for 2025 header image

 A2L vs R410A refrigerant explanation for What Homeowners Need to Know About New HVAC Refrigerant for 2025What is the Difference Between A2L and 410A?

-Additionally, A2L refrigerants are designed to provide the same level of cooling performance as R-410A but are often more energy-efficient, which can result in lower utility bills.
+Additionally, A2L refrigerants provide the same cooling performance as R-410A but are often more energy-efficient, resulting in lower utility bills.

 Can You Still Get R-22 Freon for Older AC Units?

-R-22, commonly known as Freon, is no longer produced; however, reclaimed R-22 may still be available for older systems repair.
+R-22, commonly known as Freon, is no longer produced; however, reclaimed R-22 may still be available for the repair of older systems.

 Keep in mind that the cost of R-22 continues to rise as supplies dwindle, and it may be more cost-effective to replace your outdated unit rather than continue paying for increasingly expensive refrigerant.